ginopalazzo/ginopalazzo.github.io/_posts/2018-02-12-spanish-median-rental-room-prices.markdown

 ## Overview

 Spanish real estate market can be intense:
-* Wages are one of the lowest in the E.U. (most common annualy salary, stadistical mode, is 16,490€.
-Arround 1,100€ per month after taxes)
+* Wages are one of the lowest in the E.U. (most common annually salary, statistical mode, is 16,490€.
+Around 1,100€ per month after taxes)
 * High rate of unemployment.
 * Job vacancies concentrate in the big cities.
 * Incredible rise of the house rent prices in cities like Madrid and Barcelona.